SaaS SEO: Boost Your Software’s Online Visibility

 Decision

-There are a few words that show purchase intent for software or SaaS solutions – the “Decision” stage.
-Keep an eye out for key search terms like “Alternative to,” “Best,” “Buy,” “Platform,” “Pricing,” “Program,” “Review,” “Software,” “System,” or “Tool.”
+A few words show purchase intent for software or SaaS solutions—the “Decision” stage.
+Look for key search terms like “Alternative to,” “Best,” “Buy,” “Platform,” “Pricing,” “Program,” “Review,” “Software,” “System,” or “Tool.”

 A buyer’s guide is a terrific tool that you can use to accompany these high-intent pages with blog content.
 A buyer’s guide article is ideal for sales collateral, lead creation, and gaining authority & trust as the user evaluates multiple options.